Ordering Whiskey at a Bar: many styles, thousands of whiskeys

-If you’re just getting into whiskey, or even if you’ve been within the community for a while, bars can be intimidating.
+If you’re just getting into whiskey, or even if you’ve been within the community for a while, bars can be a little intimidating.
 A wide variety of whiskeys cover the shelves, all from dozens of countries and from hundreds of brands.
-It can be difficult to fathom that each one is unique in its own ways, each with its own tastes, flavours and fan base.
-Today we’re working as your ‘spirit guide’ to help you through this rough task of ordering whiskey at a bar.
+It can be difficult to fathom that each one is unique in its own ways, each with its own tastes, flavours, and fan base.
+So let’s guide you through some tips and on how to choose the right whiskey for you!

 Never be afraid to ask for a menu/what’s available/flights.
-Talk to the bartenders.
+Talk to the bartenders, they love being involved in creating a libation perfect for you!

-Quiet bars are better for getting to know the bartenders and get them to know you.
+Quiet bars are better for getting to know the bartenders and they getting to know you.

 But, first things first, we just want you to take a seat.
 Your watering hole may work on table service or via ordering at the bar, but, for the best experience, sitting at the bar gets you to the front of the action.